*This post may contain affiliate links. Please see my disclosure for more details!*

 Then, you use FULL-FAT soft cream cheese.
 I emphasise full-fat here for a reason.
 The fat content of the recipe is what you need to get the best end results.
 Similar to a cream cheese frosting, you don’t want to mix this to soup, and the fat content helps prevent this.

-You beat the butter for a while to soft, and then full beat in the sugars till it’s combined very well.
+You beat the butter for a while to soft, and then full beat in the sugars until it’s combined very well.
 You then add in the cream cheese and vanilla and beat well.
 You may think “but doesn’t beating it make it looser?!” but with this method of more cream cheese compared to sugar, it’s needed!

 Once you’ve got a thick mixture, you can just casually add in the chocolate chips.
 I used supermarket chocolate chips as they are smaller and work really well, but you can just use chopped up chocolate (just like every other recipe that requires chips!).
 It also doesn’t matter what type of chocolate you use – just whatever you prefer.